 The Trent experience is life-changing and career-boosting on every level.
 Trent students say it’s all about the University’s supportive, inclusive communities that give them a real voice in shaping their own learning.
 Leading professors say Trent represents interactive learning at its best—a place where students and faculty engage with and learn from each other.
 Trent’s students, alumni, faculty, and staff are engaged global citizens who are catalysts in developing sustainable solutions to complex issues.

-Innovative programs and partnerships
+Innovative academic programs

 Size of Campus: Peterborough—1,450 acres; Durham—seven acres

 Number of Students: 7,723 full-time undergraduates; international undergraduate population of 7.5%

 Six Prestigious Schools of Study: School of Business, School of the Environment, School of Nursing, School of Graduate Studies, Enweying School of Indigenous Studies, School for the Study of Canada

 Undergraduate Degree Options: Bachelor of Arts; Bachelor of Science; Bachelor of Arts & Science; Bachelor of Environmental Science/Studies; Bachelor of Business Administration; Bachelor of Education; Bachelor of Science in Forensic Science; Bachelor of Science in Nursing; Bachelor of Health Sciences; Bachelor of Social Work; Law & Arts Dual Degree (BA and LLB)